timmyb824/timothybryantjr.com/grav/user/pages/02.about/default.md

 - 🛠️ Building and maintaining cloud-native infrastructure
 - 📝 Sharing technical insights on [my blog](https://timothybryantjr.com/blog)
 - 🌱 Continuously learning and experimenting with new technologies
-- ⚡ Outside of tech, I enjoy car detailing, working on my yard, watching sports, collecting pocket knives, and spending time with my family (Wife, Son, Dog, and 2 Cats)
+- ⚡ Outside of tech, I enjoy axe throwing, watching sports, collecting pocket knives, and spending time with my family (Wife, Son, Dog, and 2 Cats)

 ### Experience

-Over my career in Site Reliability Engineering and DevOps, I've worked at companies like SimpliSafe, Rackspace Technology, and Vistaprint.
-My focus has been on:
+Over my career in Site Reliability Engineering and DevOps, I've contributed to companies like SimpliSafe, Rackspace Technology, and Vistaprint.
+My expertise includes:

-- Building and maintaining robust monitoring solutions using tools like New Relic, Datadog, and Prometheus
+- Designing and maintaining robust monitoring solutions using tools such as New Relic, Datadog, Prometheus, and Grafana
-- Leading incident management and problem resolution for business-critical systems
+- Leading incident management and resolving issues in business-critical systems to minimize downtime
-- Developing tools and automation to improve operational efficiency
+- Developing automation tools to streamline operations and enhance efficiency
-- Collaborating across teams to implement observability solutions
+- Partnering with cross-functional teams to implement comprehensive observability solutions
-- Establishing and improving incident response processes
+- Establishing and refining incident response and escalation processes for rapid resolution
-- Designing and implementing monitoring dashboards for better visibility
+- Creating intuitive monitoring dashboards to provide actionable insights and improve system visibility
-- Managing complex customer environments and infrastructure
+- Managing and optimizing complex customer environments and infrastructure at scale
-- Driving improvements in problem management and incident handling
+- Driving continuous improvements in problem management and incident handling practices
+- Implementing production readiness frameworks to ensure system reliability and scalability

 ## Technical Profile